Modebeclemente/ICDFA-Advanced-Cybercrime-Investigations-labs/Lab04_Evidence_Acquisition/Lab04_From_Evidence_Acquisition_to_Command-Line-Solution-Clement-Documentation.md

 # Screenshots and Evidence (Placeholders)

-> **Note:** The original .docx contains embedded figures.
-This .txt version preserves the end-to-end structure using screenshot placeholders with consistent filenames.

 ## Part 2 — Autopsy (GUI)

 ### Lab04_Fig01 — Evidence image placed in workspace folder